root-project/root/bindings/pyroot/cppyy/cppyy/doc/source/lowlevel.rst

 Direct use of ``malloc`` and ``new`` should be avoided for C++ classes, as these may override ``operator new`` to control their allocation own.
-However these low-level allocators can be necessary for builtin types on occassion if the C++ side takes ownership (otherwise, prefer either ``array`` from the builtin module ``array`` or ``ndarray`` from Numpy).
+However these low-level allocators can be necessary for builtin types on occasion if the C++ side takes ownership (otherwise, prefer either ``array`` from the builtin module ``array`` or ``ndarray`` from Numpy).

 The low-level module adds the following functions: